In-N-Out Burger: 21st century

 After participating in various roles in the company, Snyder assumed the presidency in 2010, becoming the company's sixth president.
 However, most major decisions are made by a seven-member executive team.
 Snyder does not intend to franchise nor sell and plans to pass on ownership of the company to her children.

 In 2018, In-N-Out donated $25,000 to the California Republican Party.
 In 2021, it donated $40,000.
 In-N-Out COO Mark Taylor and his wife, Traci, have donated to Donald Trump's presidential campaigns.
 On January 24, 2024, In-N-Out announced the closure of its only store in Oakland, California, due to safety concerns related to crime, marking the first time in its 75-year history that the company has shut down a location.

+On August 1, 2026, a mass shooting occurred at In-N-Out's Twin Falls, Idaho restaurant, killing three and wounding seven.
+The gunman, 24-year old Chad Williams, was confronted by Jordan Salinas, an armed civilian, and an off-duty state trooper.
+Williams eventually committed suicide.
+The motives for the attack are still unknown.
+The restaurant had opened about a week earlier.

 Expansion

 The company opened locations in Arizona in 2000 and added new restaurants in Reno, Sparks, and Carson City, Nevada, in late 2004.
 In-N-Out became a huge success in these new locations.
 In late December 2005, In-N-Out's 200th location was opened in Temecula, California.
 In 2007, it opened its first restaurant in Tucson, Arizona.
 The store opening broke company records for the most burgers sold in one day and the most sold in one week.